GauravRoy48/Upper-Confidence-Bound/README.md

 # Upper-Confidence-Bound
-- Python code to perform UCB on the given dataset. &lt;br>- Another file that uses random selection is also included for performance comparison. &lt;br>- Spyder IDE used.
+- Python code to perform UCB on the given dataset.
+<br>- Another file that uses random selection is also included for performance comparison.
+<br>- Spyder IDE used.